 Carriers are required to attest to meeting the federal quality standards.
 HBX will continue to collect information from carriers on their existing quality improvement plans (QIPs).
-Carrier-submitted QIPs are posted for public review on DC Health Link, https://dchealthlink.com/individuals/plan-info/health-plans).
+Carrier-submitted QIPs are posted for public review on DC Health Link.
 HBX will continue to coordinate with public and private payers and other stakeholders to update QIP requirements and public reporting thereof based on stakeholder input, continuing federal guidance, and the District's public health priorities.